Everton - Southampton: How to watch live, injury news, odds, prediction

 Team news

 Everton have Dominic Calvert-Lewin and Allan fit to start, which is a big boost.
-Yerry Mina and Jean-Philippe Gbamin remain out injured.
+Yerry Mina and Jean-Philippe Gbamin remain out injured, while James Rodriguez, Seamus Coleman and Tom Davies are missing from the squad for this one after small issues.

 Odds and ends (full odds provided by our partner, PointsBet)